Karl Gutenberger: Early life

 Karl Gutenberger was the son of a manager of the Krupp factory in Essen.
-After volksschule, he attended the oberrealschule and the realgymnasium in Altenessen.
-From 1921 and 1923 he completed a bank apprenticeship and then became a bank clerk, working in banking and business, including at Rheinstahl AG, a steel manufacturer in Essen, where he worked as a finance clerk from 1928 to 1929.
-He also worked briefly for a newspaper, the National-Zeitung from 1930 to 1931.
+After Volksschule, he attended the Oberrealschule and the Realgymnasium in Altenessen.
+From 1921 and 1923, he completed a bank apprenticeship and then became a bank clerk.He also worked in business, including at Rheinstahl AG, a steel manufacturer in Essen, where he worked as a finance clerk from 1928 to 1929.
+He was also employed briefly for a newspaper, the National-Zeitung, from 1930 to 1931.

 Gutenberger was active in the Nazi Party very early on, joining it in 1923 and again in mid-December 1925 (membership number 25,249) after the ban imposed on the Party in the wake of the Beer Hall Putsch was lifted.
-He became the Ortsgruppenleiter (Local Group Leader) for the district of Siegeroth in Essen and also worked as a Party speaker.
-On 31 July 1932, he was elected to the Reichstag from electoral constituency 23 (Düsseldorf-West), until it was dissolved that November.
-He was then elected to the Prussian Landtag in November 1932, serving until that body was abolished following the Nazi seizure of power.
-He then returned as a Reichstag deputy from November 1933 until the end of the Nazi regime in 1945.
-He was a recipient of the Golden Party Badge.
+As an early Party member, he later was awarded the Golden Party Badge.
+He became the Ortsgruppenleiter (Local Group Leader) for the district of Siegeroth in Essen and also worked as a Gau-level Party speaker in Gau Essen.
+On 31 July 1932, he was elected to the Reichstag from electoral constituency 23 (Düsseldorf West), until it was dissolved that November.
+He was then elected to the Prussian Landtag in November 1932, serving until that body was abolished in October 1933, nine months after the Nazi seizure of power.
+He then returned to his seat as a Reichstag deputy from November 1933 until the end of the Nazi regime in May 1945.